RESILIENT PEOPLE PODCAST

 FEBRUARY 18TH, 2021 | 29:28 | S1:E11

-My son also heard Elly speak at his school.
+My friend Maggie highly recommended that I somehow find Mr. Elly Gotz for RESILIENT PEOPLE.
+Her daughter attended one of his infamous school presentations.
+My son Sam also heard Elly speak at his school.
 Until the pandemic started in 2020, Elly Gotz was doing over 100 speaking engagements a year - and at the time he was 92 YO!

 Not only is he a public speaker, but also an author, engineer, business owner, pilot, a husband for more than 60 years and he recently added skydiver to his list of accomplishments - and there are many more!